Meta Platforms, Inc. (NASDAQ:META) is Selective Wealth Management Inc.’s 5th Largest Position

 Insider Buying and Selling

 In related news, CEO Mark Zuckerberg sold 28,009 shares of the firm’s stock in a transaction dated Wednesday, December 13th.
 The stock was sold at an average price of $335.34, for a total transaction of $9,392,538.06.
 The transaction was disclosed in a document filed with the SEC, which is available at this link.
 In related news, CEO Mark Zuckerberg sold 28,009 shares of the firm’s stock in a transaction dated Wednesday, December 13th.
-The shares were sold at an average price of $335.34, for a total value of $9,392,538.06.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CFO Susan J. Li sold 10,642 shares of Meta Platforms stock in a transaction that occurred on Wednesday, November 15th.
-The shares were sold at an average price of $336.31, for a total transaction of $3,579,011.02.
-Following the sale, the chief financial officer now owns 89,509 shares of the company’s stock, valued at $30,102,771.79.
+The stock was sold at an average price of $335.34, for a total transaction of $9,392,538.06.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, CFO Susan J. Li sold 10,642 shares of the firm’s stock in a transaction dated Wednesday, November 15th.
+The stock was sold at an average price of $336.31, for a total value of $3,579,011.02.
+Following the transaction, the chief financial officer now directly owns 89,509 shares in the company, valued at approximately $30,102,771.79.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 490,285 shares of company stock valued at $160,858,373 over the last quarter.
 13.75% of the stock is currently owned by insiders.

 Meta Platforms, Inc engages in the development of products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and wearables worldwide.
 It operates in two segments, Family of Apps and Reality Labs.
 The Family of Apps segment offers Facebook, which enables people to share, discuss, discover, and connect with interests; Instagram, a community for sharing photos, videos, and private messages, as well as feed, stories, reels, video, live, and shops; Messenger, a messaging application for people to connect with friends, family, communities, and businesses across platforms and devices through text, audio, and video calls; and WhatsApp, a messaging application that is used by people and businesses to communicate and transact privately.